 Filling your Chieftain Drinking Horn full, you raise it high and declare the many great deeds of your people.
 Soon you are expounding, too, the great deeds of the other tribes.
 Before long all are merry and acting as brothers and sisters.
 It is good, and you drink deep from your horn, before placing it on your horn holder

-Epic Armoury’s Horn Metal holder is designed to hold the greater variety of horns that Epic Armoury has available.
-In theory, you could even use it for off-brand drinking horns.
-Use the horn holder to show off your drinking horn or have them on display in your camp or home above the fire.
-Made from mild steel with a black coating to make it functional and stylish with a twisted finish to make it look like wrought iron it is the perfect companion piece to both your drinking horn and your signal horn.
+Epic Armoury’s Horn Metal holder is designed to hold the large variety of horns that Epic Armoury has available.
+Use the horn holder to show off your drinking horn or have them on display in your camp.
+Made from miled steel with a black coating to make it functional and stylish with a twisted finish to make it look like wrought iron.
+The perfect companion piece to both your drinking horn and your signal horn.

 Ancient Greeks and Romans were known to use drinking horns

 The ancient Greek term for a drinking horn was simply keras, which means ‘horn’

 Drinking horns were used for ritual and ceremony purposes throughout the Middle Ages

 Most Viking Age drinking horns were likely made from domestic cattle, while some might have been larger and made from an auroch